DTLaboratory/dtlaboratory.github.io/index.md

 -------

-DT Lab is an actor-oriented distributed computing framework that can be programmed to host clusters of DTs (Digital Twins).
+DT Lab is an actor-oriented distributed computing framework for hosting DTs (Digital Twins).

-Typical applications are Internet of Things (IOT), Augmented Reality (AR), Logistics, general purpose streaming analytics - any problem that requires near-realtime continuous calculation of actionable states at scale.
+Typical applications are Internet of Things (IOT), Augmented Reality (AR), Logistics, streaming analytics - any problem that requires near-realtime continuous calculation of actionable states at scale.
+DT Lab is especially suited to modeling complex systems of participants that combine and advance over time in otherwise difficult to predict ways.

 The DT Lab implementation values actor programming, asynchronous messaging, and persistence via event sourcing.